-The more important points that she brings up have to do with a character’s inner landscape.
+The more important points that she brings up have to do with a round character’s inner landscape.
 As a writer, you have to be aware of what’s going on in the present, past, and future of your character.

 Characters reveal their inner lives—their preoccupations, values...fears and aspirations—by the objects that fill their hands, houses...grocery carts, and dreams.” –Rebecca McClanahan

 Your readers should feel as though they will run into your characters on the street as they’re rushing for a bus.
 If a reader feels that they could physically meet these characters because they seem so real, you’re successful.

 By focusing on these sometimes mundane things (like catching a bus) in your characters’ lives, you reveal how they may act in a future situation.
 It’s incredibly helpful to know all those little tics of a character and how they may cause them to react.

 Of course, you can’t know how they will act until you put them in a situation where they have to.
 Whether that’s in a setting that’s part of your written world or one completely out of it is up to you.
 Just write!

 3. Step into the shoes of your villain

 Even if you’re not planning on putting the villain’s point of view in your story, it’s a good idea to explore him or her in more depth.
 After all, a good villain often makes a story when you pit them against your protagonist.

 Think about Harry Potter.
 If the villains had been anyone but Voldemort and the Death Eaters, would Harry’s story have resonated with as many readers?
 Creating an authentic villain is just as important as writing a believable protagonist.